Europe broils in heat wave that fuels fires in France, Spain

 In Portugal, much cooler weather Monday helped fire crews make progress against blazes.
 More than 600 firefighters attended four major fires in northern Portugal.

 Leicester reported from Le Pecq.
-Associated Press journalists Danica Kirka and Jill Lawless in London, Geir Moulson in Berlin, Raquel Redondo in Madrid, and Barry Hatton in Lisbon, Portugal, contributed to this report.
+Associated Press journalists Danica Kirka and Jill Lawless in London, Geir Moulson in Berlin, Raquel Redondo in Madrid, Barry Hatton in Lisbon, Portugal, and Jovana Gec from Belgrade, Serbia, contributed to this report.

 Credit: Emilio Fraile